malcolmsailor/midani/docs/settings.md

 ### Connection lines

+All connection line settings are per-voice or global.

-- **global_connection_lines**: boolean.
+- **connection_lines**: boolean.
 If True, "connection lines" are drawn between adjacent notes on the same track (subject to certain conditions, controlled by the subsequent keyword arguments).
-Note that this sets a default that can be overridden on a per-voice basis.
             *Default*: `True`
 - **con_line_offset_color**: tuple of form (int, int, int[, int]).
 An RGB color to blend with the color of the previous note, in order to